Accessible Seating and Facilities

 TICKET EXCHANGE POLICY (Please read above to determine if your tickets are eligible for exchange)

-If one WTA match is completed or 90 minutes of continuous play has taken place on Centre Court in any one session, that session is considered complete and therefore no exchanges, credits or refunds will be issued.
+If one ATP match is completed or 90 minutes of play has taken place on Centre Court in any one session, that session is considered complete and therefore no exchanges, credits or refunds will be issued.

 If session 14 or 15 is cancelled/rained-out, tickets will be honored for the rescheduling of the session.
 Parking, lounge and suite access is only available for the original sessions purchased.
 Exchanges take place on site at the Box Office only.